 Vengreso has always been a remote company with a virtual sales team.
 We have employees all around the world (Europe, Asia, North and South America).
 So we know what works.

-Not only that but as a digital selling training company, 90% of our training is online.
-We combine On Demand virtual sales training with live virtual training and coaching sessions to make sure that our clients get the most out of – and retain what they learn – in their training sessions.
+Not only that, but as a digital selling training and SaaS company, 90% of our training is online.
+We combine on demand virtual sales training with live virtual training and our AI sales coaching to make sure that our clients get the most out of – and retain what they learn – in their training sessions.
 This method is known as Virtual Instructor-Led Training (VILT).

 Watch the video below or continue reading to learn about my tips for managing remote sales teams and leveraging video conferencing tools.